Firice1269/Firic/extensions/firic/README.md

 The `range` function takes in three arguments (which must all be numbers), the first and last of which are optional (both default to `1`), and returns an array containing every integer between the first and second arguments (inclusive), skipping over any integer that, when subtracted by the first argument, is not divisible by the third argument.

-The `type` function takes in one argument and returns its type as a string.
+The `typeof` function takes in one argument and returns its type as a string.

 The `array.__init` function takes in one argument, attempts to convert the argument to a string, and returns an array containing every character of that string.